DEFRA/ffc-development-guide/docs/getting-started/arrange-access.md

 ## Jenkins

-Jenkins is used for Continuous Integration pipelines in FCP.
+Jenkins is used for Continuous Integration pipelines on the FCP Platform.
 Developers will need a `@dtz.local` account to access Jenkins.

 [Jenkins](https://jenkins-ffc.azure.defra.cloud/) is hosted on an Azure Virtual Machine and can be accessed on the Defra network or via OpenVPN.